 Building Assessment Certificates for higher-risk buildings

-A guide for Accountable Persons (APs) and Principal Accountable Persons (PAPs), including Resident Management Companies (RMCs), Right to Manage scheme and Commonhold properties of high-rise buildings in England who are making applications for a Building Assessment Certificate (BAC).
+A guide for Accountable Persons (APs) and Principal Accountable Persons (PAPs), including Resident Management Companies (RMCs), Right to Manage scheme and Commonhold properties of high-rise buildings in England who are making applications for Building Assessment Certificates.

-It serves as evidence that specific legal duties relating to the spread of fire and structural failure under the Building Safety Act 2022 are being met at that time.
+BACs demonstrate meeting specific legal Building Safety Act 2022 duties relating to the spread of fire and structural failure at that time.

 BACs can offer assurance to residents, visitors and the public about a building’s safety.
-However, a BAC is not a guarantee of ongoing compliance or safety, it offers a “snapshot” of compliance at the time of assessment.
+A BAC is not a guarantee of ongoing compliance or safety, it offers a “snapshot” of compliance at time of assessment.

-Other legislation, such as the Regulatory reform (fire safety) order and Housing Act, remain in place, as well as ongoing legal responsibilities.
+Additionally, legislation, such as the Regulatory reform (fire safety) order and Housing Act remain in place.
+As does PAPs ongoing legal responsibilities.

-In 2024/25 BSR has directed more than 1,400 buildings to apply for a BAC and the first certificate was issued in January 2025.
-The first buildings were prioritised based on the following criteria:
+In 2024/25, BSR directed more than 1,400 PAPs to apply for Building Assessment Certificates, with the first certificate issued in January 2025.

-• having large panel systems built between 1956 and 1973 with a gas supply and where it was unclear if reinforcement work had been carried out
+- having large panel systems built between 1956 and 1973 with a gas supply where it was unclear if reinforcement work had been carried out

-When BSR directs a PAP to apply for a BAC we will contact PAPs using contact information supplied when the building is registered, so it’s crucial to keep this information up to date.
-Any registration changes must be made within 14 days of the PAP becoming aware of the change.
+When BSR directs a PAP to apply for a BAC using contact information supplied when registering the building.
+It is crucial to keep this information up to date.
+The PAP must make any registration changes within 14 days of becoming aware of the change.

-Once directed, the PAP has 28 days to submit the BAC application through an online portal.
+The PAP, when directed, has 28 days to submit the BAC application through an online portal.
 Failing to apply without a reasonable excuse is an offence.

 The application process